 Important note: We do not recommend mixing Cloud and Local Data setups for the same office.
 Instead, choose one or the other.

 To select Cloud Data, type ENTERPRISE in the Command line, and press Enter.
-The Enter your Support Codes dialog box will open.
+The Installation dialog box will open.

 1. Enter your Local office Support ID.